haxtheweb/webcomponents/elements/hax-body-behaviors/README.md

 ## Demo

-Run `npm start` will start a local development server, open your default browser to display it, open your finder to the correct window and start watching the `/src` directory for changes and automatically rebuilding the element and documentation site for the demo.
+Running `npm start` will start a local development server and open your default browser to display it.
+It will start watching *.js and lib/*.js files for changes automatically for your demo.

 ## Contributing